mutfak/awesome-android-weekly-news/README.md

 ### Development related news for Android:
 - [Notifications in Android N](http://android-developers.blogspot.com.tr/2016/06/notifications-in-android-n.html) - Android notifications are often a make-or-break interaction between your Android app and users.
 To provide a better user experience, notifications on Android N have received a visual refresh, improved support for custom views, and expanded functionality in the forms of Direct Reply, a new MessagingStyle, and bundled notifications.

+- [Exploring Buy with Android Pay](https://labs.ribot.co.uk/exploring-buy-with-android-pay-4c8822c86133#.svnmteg78) - At Google I/O 2016 we saw a lot of attention on Android Pay.
+Using Android Pay, applications can implement features that allow users to both buy physical goods and save money in the form of loyalty cards and gift vouchers.

 ### Business news, announcements related to Android: